mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: Given the significant legal and platform uncertainties, what is the contingency plan if WhatsApp limits or disallows payments on the platform?
+### Given the significant legal and platform uncertainties, what is the contingency plan if WhatsApp limits or disallows payments on the platform?

 **Contingency: Webapp Fallback (M2 Deliverable)**